-In August 2018, the FASB issued authoritative accounting guidance amending disclosure requirements for the Company's defined benefit pension plans and other postretirement benefit plan.
-The guidance will be effective for the Company in fiscal year 2021, but early adoption is permitted.
+In August 2018, the FASB issued authoritative accounting guidance amending disclosure requirements for the Company's defined benefit pension plans and other post-retirement benefit plan.
+The guidance will be effective for the Company in fiscal year 2021, and the Company does not plan to early adopt.
 Management is currently evaluating the impact of this guidance on the Company's consolidated financial statements.